ralphschindler/react-flux-hello-world/README.md

 - babelify (ES6 transformer)

-The only goal here is to mash a bunch of well respected components into the Flux and React way of doing things.
+The only goal here is to mash a bunch of well respected components into the Flux and React way of doing things; and in a best practices sort of way.

 Demo: [ http://ralphschindler.github.io/react-flux-hello-world/](http://ralphschindler.github.io/react-flux-hello-world/)